-Hidden behind the Beam’s seamlessly wrapped cloth grille is a center-mounted tweeter, four full-range woofers, and three passive bass radiators, all of which have been custom designed by Sonos specifically for the Beam.
+Hidden behind the Beam’s seamlessly wrapped cloth grill is a center-mounted tweeter, four full-range woofers, and three passive bass radiators, all of which have been custom designed by Sonos specifically for the Beam.
 Sitting atop its smooth surface are the same touch-sensitive controls from the Sonos One, plus the microphone array needed to pick up voice commands.
-Hilmar Lehnert, a senior director of audio at Sonos, told Digital Trends that getting a mic array to discern voices from music is a lot harder when you’ve got five drivers all pumping out sound, instead of just two like the Sonos Play.
+Hilmar Lehnert, a senior director of audio at Sonos, told Digital Trends that getting a mic array to discern voices from music is a lot harder when you’ve got five drivers all pumping out sound, instead of just two like the Sonos One.

 HDMI at last, kind of